Somiyoh/Passenger-Counter/README.md

 # Usage

-You can click on increment and decrement button to keep track of the passengers.
+You can click on the increment and decrement buttons to keep track of the passengers.
+Also, use save button to save the count.